microsoft/pai/README.md

 [简体中文](README_zh_CN.md)

-To be updated --> **OpenPAI [v1.0.0](./RELEASE_NOTE.md#july-2019-version-0140) has been released!**
+**OpenPAI [v1.0.0](./RELEASE_NOTE.md#2020-v1.0.0) has been released!**

-With the new formal v1.0.0 release, OpenPAI had

-OpenPAI is an open source extensible platform that provides complete AI model training and resource management capabilities for on-premise, cloud and hybrid environment in various scale.
+With the release of v1.0, OpenPAI is switching to a more robust, more powerful and lightweight architecture.
+OpenPAI is also becoming more and more modular so that the platform can be easily customized and expanded to suit new needs.
+OpenPAI also provides many AI user-friendly features, making it easier for end users and administrators to complete daily AI tasks.

 <br/>
  <table>